 Mulberry Lace Chunky Cowl (US Terms):

-Row 2: ch 1 turn, working in 3rd loop of hdc, sc in each stitch across.
+Row 2: working in 3rd loop of hdc, sc in each st across, ch 2 (counts as first hdc of next row), turn.
 (33)

-Row 4: ch 1 turn, working in 3rd loop of hdc, sc in each stitch across.
+Row 4: working in 3rd loop of hdc, sc in each st across, ch 2, turn (counts as first hdc).
 (33)

-Row 7: ch 4, turn, dc in very first stitch, *skip 3 stitches, 5 dc in the next, skip 3 stitches, V-stitch in the next; repeat from * across.
+Row 7: dc in very first st, *sk 3 sts, 5 dc in next st, sk 3 sts, V-stitch in next st; repeat from * across, ch 3 (counts as first dc), turn.

 Repeat rows 2-11, 3 more times. **On your last repeat stop at row 10**